On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Invariant Random Subgroups

 A subgroup $\Gamma $ of $G $ is \emph {Zariski dense} if the only closed subgroup $H < G $ that contains $\Gamma $ and has finitely many connected components is $G $ itself.
 This coincides with the algebraic definition of Zariski density when $G $ has the structure of a real algebraic group.
 One recovers the classical theorem of Borel \cite {borel} when $\mu $ is the IRS $\mu_H$ associated with a closed subgroup of finite co-volume $H\le G$.

-Although one can prove Theorem \ref {discIRS} as one proves the classical theorem (see also \cite{stuckzimmer}), we give a proof here that makes direct use of Borel's result.
+Although the proof could be rearranged in a way that avoids and hence reproves the classical Borel-Density-Theorem, we will make use of Borel's result in the proof of the following:

-\begin{lem} The only IRS supported on the set of finite subgroups of $G$ is the Dirac measure $\delta_{\{ {\rm Id} \}}$. \end{lem}
+\begin{lem} The only IRS supported on the set of finite subgroups of $G$ is the Dirac measure $\delta_{\{ {\rm id} \}}$. \end{lem}

 \begin{proof} Let $\mu$ be an ergodic IRS supported on finite subgroups of $G$.
 Since $G$ has only countably many conjugacy classes of finite subgroups, $\mu$ is supported on a single conjugacy class, say $F^G$ for some appropriate finite subgroup $F\le G$.
 Thus $\mu$ induces a finite $G$-invariant probability measure on the homogenous space $G/N_G(F)$.
 Thus $N_G(F)$ is of finite co-volume in $G$.
 By the classical Borel density theorem, $N_G(F)$ is Zariski dense.
 Since $F$ is finite, $N_G (F) $ is algebraic and hence $N_G(F)=G$.
 As $G$ is connected and $F$ is discrete, we deduce that $F$ is central in $G$.
-Finally, since $G$ is simple $F=\{ {\rm Id} \}$. \end{proof}
+Finally, since $G$ has a trivial center $F=\{ {\rm id} \}$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{discIRS}] Associating to a closed subgroup $H < G $ either \begin{enumerate} \item the Lie algebra of the identity component of $H $, or \item the Lie algebra of the identity component of the Zariski closure of $H, $ \end{enumerate} an IRS induces two $\mathrm{Ad} (G)$-invariant measures, $\mu_1 $ and $\mu_2 $, on the Grasmannian manifold of the Lie algebra $\mathfrak{g}$ of $G$.
+Note that both (1) and (2) are measurable as maps from $\text{Sub}_G$ to the Grassmannian (see \cite{Gelander-Levit} for details).
 As follows from Furstenberg's proof of the Borel density theorem (see \cite{Furstenberg1}) every such measure is supported on $\{\{0\},\mathfrak{g}\}$.

 The $\mu_1 $-mass of $\mathfrak{g}$ is exactly the mass that the given IRS gives to the atom $G$, which is by assumption $0$.
 Thus $\mu_1 $ is the Dirac measure supported on $\{0\}$, which is equivalent to the statement that our IRS is supported on discrete subgroups.